Fall & Spring 2013/2014

 Mathematics Elective meets from 2:00 to 2:45 p.m.
 CST Wednesday.

 NB Because our Orthodox vision of education is an integrated curriculum it also calls for the integration of knowledge in each class, i.e., areas of knowledge distinct from one another but not separate.
-Miss Kiernan Schroeder, respectful of the identity of math from history, for example, creates an atmosphere of surprising interconnectedness, points of light as from distinct stars that make up one constellation.
 Therefore, while all subjects listed will be taught each week, students will experience more of a flow, a process of learning than otherwise indicated by a unbending schedule.
 With this is mind, students will always receive clear homework assignments in each discrete subject where it is required.

 With the inclusion of the mathematics component, this program offers a full elementary curriculum, including some instruction in geography, art, music, and spelling, with the exception of Grammar.
-Miss Schroeder will provide suggestions for Grammar curriculum appropriate to the variety of ages in the class.
+Fr.
+Matthew Harrington will provide suggestions for Grammar curriculum appropriate to the variety of ages in the class.

 [Also, if your family library does not contain the books listed for the Nursery/Early Elementary years, be sure to purchase those and read them with your family in your free time!]